 The recipe calls for, and some other traditional French recipes I’ve read say you can top it with a dollop of double cream, whipped until it just holds its shape with sugar beaten into it to sweeten it.
 I’ve done this once or twice if I’ve had a little cream left over in the fridge from doing something like making a chicken pie or a chocolate ganache, but I honestly don’t think it is necessary and I like the chocolate to speak for itself here.

 120g (4.25 oz) Plain (Bittersweet) Chocolate (I use Cadbury Bournville)

 4 Large Eggs (though you should always use large eggs for baking)

 25g (1 oz) Caster (Superfine) Sugar

-Use a heatproof glass bowl (we both swear by Pyrex) that will sit on the top of a small saucepan so only half an inch of the bottom of the bowl is in the saucepan.
+Use a heatproof glass bowl that will sit on the top of a small saucepan so only half an inch of the bottom of the bowl is in the saucepan.
 Half fill the pan with boiling water making sure that the bottom of the bowl is nowhere near touching the water.
 Put the pan on a simmering heat.
 It will be the steam coming up from the pan and hitting the bowl which will melt the chocolate.